barnumbirr/ares/README.md

 [![PyPi Version](http://img.shields.io/pypi/v/ares.svg)](https://pypi.python.org/pypi/ares/)

 **ares** is an APACHE licensed library written in Python providing an easy to use wrapper around https://cve.circl.lu.
-This library has been tested with Python 2.7.x and Python 3.6.x.
+This library has been tested with Python 3.7.

 ## Installation: